-- 99. Where provision is made under these Regulations for a review by the Board of a decision, any request for such a review must be accompanied by: - (a) a copy of any notice of the decision and the reasons for it received by the person or organisation requesting the review ("the applicant"); - (b) where the decision is a decision of an Inn or of the Inns' Conduct Committee, copies of all documents submitted or received by the applicant which were before the Inn or the Inns' Conduct Committee (as the case may be); - any further representations and evidence which the applicant wishes the Board to take into account; and - (d) the prescribed fee. - 100.
-Where the decision under review is a decision of an Inn or of the Inns' Conduct Committee, the Board will invite the Inn or the Inns' Conduct Committee (as the case may be) to comment on any further representations and evidence which the applicant submits under Regulation 99(c). - 101.
-On a review under this Part the Board: - (a) may affirm the decision under review or substitute any other decision which could have been made on the original application; - (b) may in an appropriate case reimburse the fee paid under Regulation 99(d); and
+- 99. Where provision is made under these Regulations for a review by the Board of a decision, any request for such a review must be accompanied by: - a copy of any notice of the decision and the reasons for it received by the person or organisation requesting the review ("the applicant"); - (b) where the decision is a decision of an Inn or of the Inns' Conduct Committee, copies of all documents submitted or received by the applicant which were before the Inn or the Inns' Conduct Committee (as the case may be); - any further representations and evidence which the applicant wishes the Board to take into account; and - (d) the prescribed fee. - 100.
+Where the decision under review is a decision of an Inn or of the Inns'

+Conduct Committee and the review is requested by an applicant to an Inn or a student, the Board will invite the Inn or the Inns' Conduct Committee (as the case may be) to comment on any further representations and evidence which the applicant submits under Regulation 99(c).